st--/ellisnotebooks/README.md

 # Marimo notebooks for ELLIS Manchester summer school 2025

-You can run the notebooks either locally (faster, recommended) or online (slower but no installation required).
+You can run the notebooks either locally (faster, recommended) or online (slower, does not support JAX, but no installation required).

 ## Run locally